NYCPlanning/gis-code-interview/README.md

 **1) Zipped folder**

-If you have not used GitHub before or are unfarmiliar with it, that's okay.
+If you have not used GitHub before or are unfamiliar with it, that's okay.
 Please store your source data, files, outputs and documentation/readme in a folder, zip it up, and email the zipped folder to Matt (mcroswe@planning.nyc.gov), Casey (csmith@planning.nyc.gov), and Jack (jrosacker@planning.nyc.gov).

 **2) GitHub**

-If you've used GitHub and would like to demostrate your GitHub skills, start this challenge by creating a new **private** repo under your github username.
+If you've used GitHub and would like to demonstrate your GitHub skills, start this challenge by creating a new **private** repo under your github username.
 We would like you to include all the code, notes, visualizations, and data inside of the repo.
 When you are done with the challenge, please provide read access to your repo by inviting `@caseysmithpgh`, `@jackrosacker`, `@croswell81`, and `@AmandaDoyle`.
 > ⚠️ Note: **the repo has to be <ins>private</ins>, otherwise you will be automatically <ins>disqualified</ins>**.